-In this guide, we look at the normal amount of metal found in oil and discuss how this happens.
-We also examine the types of metal you might find in the oil and show you what to do about it.
+In this guide, I look at the normal amount of metal found in oil and discuss how this happens.
+I also examine the types of metal you might find in the oil and show you what to do about it.
 The bottom line is that metal in the oil is never a sign of anything good.

 How Much Metal in Oil is Normal?

-It’s not uncommon for the engine oil to have minuscule metal shavings occasionally.
-However, these should be impossible to see through the human eye.
-However, if you notice a collection of metal shavings in the oil, it should be alarming.
+It’s not uncommon for the engine oil to have minuscule metal shavings on occasion.
+However, these should be impossible to see with the naked eye.
+If you can see metal shavings in the oil, it should be alarming.

 If you want to check to see if there are tiny metal particles, you can use a magnet.
 Another way to look for metal is to cut open the filter and pour out the oil from inside into a pan.